deepak161087/Capstone-2-CVD-analysis/README.md

 - Significant interaction terms such as **PM2.5 × Groundwater Threats**, **Diesel PM × Poverty**, and **PM2.5 × Traffic** reveal multifactorial influences on cardiovascular disease risk.
 - Negative coefficients for some interactions suggest complex relationships where certain exposure combinations may mitigate or modulate risk.
 - The model’s use of nonlinear and interaction features confirms the multifaceted and nonlinear determinants underlying cardiovascular disease rates.

+### Random Forest Regression Model

+- A Random Forest regression model was built using the same features, leveraging its ability to capture complex nonlinear relationships and interactions without explicit feature engineering.
+- Performance metrics:
+  - Test RMSE: 3.112
+  - Test R²: 0.61, explaining 61% of the variance in cardiovascular disease rates.
+- This model significantly outperformed the polynomial Ridge model, demonstrating better predictive accuracy and explanatory power.
+- The results indicate that cardiovascular disease prevalence is influenced by complex and nonlinear combinations of environmental and socioeconomic factors.
+- Important features identified include **Education, Poverty, Ozone, Unemployment, PM2.5, Toxic Releases,** and **Drinking Water Quality**.

+---

+## Important Findings

+- Both models highlight **education and poverty** as critical social determinants of cardiovascular health.
+- Environmental pollutants such as **PM2.5 and ozone** also play a substantial role.
+- The Random Forest model’s superior performance suggests the relationships between these factors and cardiovascular disease are highly nonlinear and interactive.
+- These insights support targeted public health strategies focusing on pollution reduction and social support in vulnerable communities.

+---

+## Next Steps and Recommendations

+- Further refine models by incorporating additional environmental and health data or improving spatial resolution.
+- Explore advanced ensemble methods like gradient boosting (e.g., XGBoost) for potentially improved predictions.
+- Collaborate with public health officials to apply findings in designing interventions addressing both social determinants and environmental risks.
+- Investigate temporal trends through longitudinal data to better understand causality and impact over time.

 ---

 ## Repository Structure